ankitshaw42/hn-reader/README.md

-## Hacker News Reader
+## Hacker News

-A simple hacker news clone built using React and Typescript.
+A hacker news client.

 Uses the [node-hnapi](https://api/hackerwebapp.com) as the backend.